jakdept/jakdept/docs/notes.md

 - Automate.
 Build the system, not the products of the system.
 - Measure the results with testing, metrics, instrumentation, etc.

+## System Standards

+Every system should have:

+- binaries
+- an environment or container the binary runs in
+- configs for the binaries
+- data used by the system
+- logs produced by the binaries
+- monitoring
+- backups of the data, and the config/binaries/env if not asserted and recreated

 ## Standard Testing Concepts

 I find the following test flags usually useful and often write them into my code.